Skip to main content

 About

-12 Labours of Hercules VI: Race for Olympus is a single player casual puzzle game with a fantasy theme.
+12 Labours of Hercules VI: Race for Olympus is a single player casual management game with a fantasy theme.
 It was developed by Zoom Out Games and was released on December 21, 2016.
 It received positive reviews from players.

 Skip User Reviews